Limited restaurant dining can resume in King, Pierce, Snohomish counties as state OKs coronavirus reopenings

 In total, the state approved applications from 14 counties to progress to various stages of reopening.

 King County can move to a “modified Phase 1,” in which restaurants can offer indoor dining at 25% of capacity and outdoor dining at 50% capacity.
-In-store retail can operate at 15% capacity, barbers and salons at 25% capacity and professional services like accountants and attorneys can return to their offices at 25% capacity.
+In-store retail can operate at 15% capacity; barbers, salons and tattoo studios at 25% capacity and professional services like accountants and attorneys can return to their offices at 25% capacity.
+Fitness studios can reopen, but if operating indoors can only offer one-on-one services.

 It also allows outdoor gatherings of five people or fewer, but that guideline has been essentially ignored in recent days, with public health officials offering their support of the mass protests that have brought thousands of people together.